Teletriumph Awards: Controversies, tensions, and natural disasters surrounding Teletriumph 2008

-Teletriumph 2008 was marked by a public conflict between the National Council of Television and Radio Broadcasting of Ukraine and the ITC.
+Teletriumph 2008 was marred by a public conflict between the National Council of Television and Radio Broadcasting of Ukraine and the ITC.
 In June 2008, the National Council of Television and Radio Broadcasting of Ukraine opened the application process for that year's Teletriumph competition.
 The following day, the ITC objected to the use of the "Teletriumph" trademark by the National Council, asserting that it was under ITC's control.
 However, the award's organizing committee rejected this claim.
 It was later clarified that ITC did not own the trademark but managed it on behalf of its actual holders, the Tavria Games group of companies (TGM), owned by Mykola Bagraev.

 Once the rights were officially transferred to the National Council, in response to what it perceived as the National Council's overly stringent regulatory policies, ITC withdrew from the project's organization.
 ITC also completely withdrew its sponsorship of the awards.
 This move led to the boycott of the competition by several major television channels.
 Among them were major stations affiliated with businessman Victor Pinchuk, including Novyi Kanal, STB, and ICTV, which all boycotted the 2008 awards.
 Observers attributed the dispute to broader tensions between major media players and the regulator, particularly concerning language policy and the council's nationalistic push for greater Ukrainian language content on television, and the move away from some Russian language content.

 Originally, the conference organizers had intended to host the 2008 awards in the city of Kamianets-Podilskyi, but due to massive flooding around the whole Western part of Ukraine on August 21, with 862 towns inundated with deluge, the conference was moved to the National Opera of Ukraine in Kyiv.